 Who said vegan food was no fun?
 That vegetables were bland?
 If you’ve got mates or family who reserve doubts about veganism, then Bad Hombres is the place to take them.
 Their flavoursome Mexican menu and natural wine list will happily smash all skeptics’ (probably naive) expectations.

 Originally a pop-up thanks to Sean McManus and Toby Wilson, Bad Hombres is thankfully here to stay in a permanent Surry Hills location.
-Book a table and enjoy noteworthy dishes like charred corn with Japanese mayo and vegan furikake, crispy eggplant tacos with pineapple habanero salsa and miso caramel, or pumpkin and kale quesadillas with macha salsa.
-If you want a taste of everything, the $45 banquet menu is a steal.
+Except dishes like charred corn with Japanese mayo, eggplant tacos with pineapple habanero salsa and miso caramel, or pumpkin and kale quesadillas with macha salsa.

 Open Tuesday to Saturday, 5 – 10pm